pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ## Signal

-Sends a lightweight signal to all channel subscribers.
+Sends a lightweight signal to all subscribers of a channel.

-- Default payload size limit: 64 bytes (payload only).
-Contact support for higher limits.
+- Payload limit: 64 bytes (payload only; excludes URI/headers).
+Contact support for larger limits.

 ### Method(s)